microsoft/minecraft-scripting-samples/build-challenge/README.md

 `l` - 16 teams/pads
 `xl` - 32 teams/pads

 Note that this can only be set while the phase is in setup.
-Also, it is only supported to upgrade your size (e.g, from s->m or s->l or s->xl)
+Also, it is only supported to upgrade your size (e.g, from s->m or s->l or m->xl)

 `!setphase [setup/pre/build/vote/post]` - Sets the current phase of the game.

-setup - Places the mode generally in creative.
-As the game host, you can build and create and run other commands. pre - this is in the pre-phase of the game.
+* setup - Places the mode generally in creative.
+As the game host, you can build and create and run other commands.
+* pre - this is in the pre-phase of the game.
 The game is in Adventure mode so customizations cannot be made.
-This might be useful as a lobby to assembly players before the formal build event starts. build - This is the build phase of the game.
-Players are actively playing and can modify the world and are generally running in Survival mode vote - This is the voting phase of the game.
+This might be useful as a lobby to assembly players before the formal build event starts.
+* build - This is the build phase of the game.
+Players are actively playing and can modify the world and are generally running in Survival mode
+* vote - This is the voting phase of the game.
 Players can apply two votes to the pad of their choice (not including their own team pad)

+`!setrole [player name] [role]` - Sets the role of the current player.

+* spectator - Places the player on a "camera track" above the play area
+* admin - Makes the player an administrator
+* player - Makes the player a regular contestant

+`!setmotdtitle <message>` - Sets the main message of the day header.
+`!setmotdsubtitle <message>` - Sets the subtitle message of the day header.

 ## Manifest